Say goodbye to down-to-the-wire Easter panic with these easy last-minute Easter gifts and ideas.

 Chocolates.
 That is all.
 Grocery shops like Coles and Woolworths are a great starting point to find what you need in this department.
 Order online and they can deliver the following day (which makes Wednesday the cut-off order date for Thursday deliveries).
 Order online before 11am and choose Click ‘n’ Collect and you can pick-up your shop later that day from select stores.

-For other last-minute choc-shop options as well as backup Easter gifts for when the chocolate supply in-store runs thin (anything bunny rabbits, carrots or chickens), you might like to hit up other stores that do Click ‘n’ Collect or express/next day delivery like David Jones (order by 4pm for pick-up the following business day), Target (order before 12pm and have your item express shipped the following business day) or Bockers and Pony (order by 11:30am for same-day delivery in Sydney or 1:30pm for Melbourne).
+For other last-minute choc-shop options as well as backup Easter gifts for when the chocolate supply in-store runs thin (anything bunny rabbits, carrots or chickens), you might like to hit up other stores that do Click ‘n’ Collect or express/next day delivery like David Jones (order by 4pm for pick-up the following business day), or Bockers and Pony (order by 11:30am for same-day delivery in Sydney or 1:30pm for Melbourne).

 Shop last-minute Easter gifts here